 The Ideological Basis for U.S. Torture

 Three ideologies capture the ideological basis of U.S. torture: American nationalism, Jacksonianism and racial superiority.
 These ideologies are drawn from and follow some well-established historical works.
-Each ideology not only pervasive in the leadership, political culture and history of the nation buthas a long history in U.S. foreign policy making.
+Each ideology not only is pervasive in the leadership, political culture and history of the nation but also has a long history in U.S. foreign policy making.
 It is no coincidence; therefore, that torture does also.
 These traits have shaped U.S. foreign policy in order to encourage, excuse or permit torture, especially in times of crisis.
 As such, each historical period and each instance of torture in this essay will reflect the prevalence of these ideologies and their role in propagating torture in that context.
 In order to relate these ideologies to torture beyond mere correlation, this thesis will now define and explain each ideology.

 As detailed in the aforementioned definitions, ideology is an important element of how policy makers and publics consider issues of policy and justice.
 This is clear in Heather Gregg’s assessment of the global War on Terror as “the battle for hearts and minds” against those with “cosmic war thinking.”
 The pertinence of ideology is even recognized by those who despise its influence, such as George Kennan who lamented how U.S foreign policy was “easily led astray” by the “legalistic and moralistic” wants of ideas.
 Consequentially, this thesis takes Hunt’s position that, for better or for worse, it is crucial to ask “what fundamental notions – for example, about human nature, the constituents of power and national mission – do policy makers hold in their heads?”
 Ideology, therefore, is important in understanding why the U.S. and its leaders have turned to torture throughout its history.

-American nationalism is the first of these ideologiesThis can often be a broad term that often embodies several “fundamental American thoughts and emptions lumped together,” such as American “greatness” or “exceptionalism.”
+American nationalism is the first of these ideologies.
+This can often be a broad term that often embodies several “fundamental American thoughts and emptions lumped together,” such as American “greatness” or “exceptionalism.”
 There is, however, is a body of work from which we can draw out its two essential constituents.

 Firstly, Lerner notes that, “Americans have rarely questioned the fact of their greatness as a people.”
 Originating from America’s unique foundation and the subsequent “transcontinental expansion of the nineteenth century,” much of this identity rests in the “founding giants” and the “wise-and-great constitution” and relates intrinsically to the values of “manifest destiny.”
 The consequence of American nationalism, according to Jason Edwards and David Weiss, is a widespread and persistent belief that “the U.S. is unique, if not superior, when compared to other nations.”